sergeykomlach/AdvancedBiometricPromptCompat/README.md

 BiometricPromptCompat.init(callback);//Callback - null or Runnable{ do_something_after_init(); }
 ```

+**BiometricManagerCompat**

 ##

-  `static boolean hasEnrolled(BiometricAuthRequest)` - returns `true` if specified biometric enrolled
+ `static boolean hasEnrolled()` - returns `true` if specified biometric enrolled

- `static boolean isBiometricSensorPermanentlyLocked(BiometricAuthRequest)` - returns `true` if specified biometric permanently locked; Device lock-unlock or reboot required from the user
+ `static boolean isBiometricSensorPermanentlyLocked()` - returns `true` if specified biometric permanently locked; Device lock-unlock or reboot required from the user

- `static boolean isHardwareDetected(BiometricAuthRequest)` - returns `true` if specified biometric hardware available
+ `static boolean isHardwareDetected()` - returns `true` if specified biometric hardware available

- `static boolean isLockOut(BiometricAuthRequest)` - returns `true` if specified biometric temporarily locked; Usually need to wait for 30 seconds and the system will reset this lock
+ `static boolean isLockOut()` - returns `true` if specified biometric temporarily locked; Usually need to wait for 30 seconds and the system will reset this lock

- `static boolean isNewBiometricApi(BiometricAuthRequest)` - returns `true` if BiometricPrompt API used for specified biometric
+ `static boolean isNewBiometricApi()` - returns `true` if BiometricPrompt API used for specified biometric

- `static void openSettings(Activity, BiometricAuthRequest)` - Attempting to open the "Enroll biometric" settings screen for specified biometric
+ `static void openSettings(Activity)` - Attempting to open the "Enroll biometric" settings screen for specified biometric
 ##